*UPDATED 21 June 2021*

 Unfortunately, a lot of separated parents will be unable to reach agreement.

 There are ways forward, and we would suggest in the first place that you consider an urgent telephone/video call meeting with a mediator or trusted neutral third party.
-If you would like some recommendations on local mediators or wish to try mediation with our very own Clare Pilsworth, contact our specialist team for initial advice and contact details.
+If you would like some recommendations on local mediators or wish to try mediation with Clare Pilsworth, contact our specialist team for initial advice and contact details.